mikekaminsky/dbt-helper/README.md

 NOTE: `dbt-helper` is still in extremely-limited beta release.
 We'd love your help, testing it though!
 Until we're out of beta, please don't build this into anything production-touching as it will surely get broken sooner rather than later

-`dbt-helper` is a command line tool that helps with developing [`dbt`](https://www.getdbt.com/) codebases and managing data warehouses.
+`dbt-helper` is a command line tool that helps with developing [`dbt`](https://www.getdbt.com/) projects and managing data warehouses.

 This repository is **not** formally associated with dbt and is not maintained by fishtown-analytics (the maintainers of dbt).
 If you have problems with one of these tools, please file an issue on this repository and do not bother the dbt maintainers about it.